 Our Management Committee

-Our Committee is comprised of seven highly-driven and passionate Members who bring with them relevant experience across the following sectors:
+Our Committee is comprised of nine highly-driven and passionate Members who bring with them relevant experience across the following sectors:

 - Government and Not-for-Profit